 Wall Current Monitors (WCMs) are an alternative intensity measurement device being considered for mixed secondary beam.
 These devices have the advantage of being completely passive, and not requiring a break in the vacuum, which may make them a better fit in the M3 line where we need to stay compatible with the higher intensities of Mu2e operations, and the Delivery Ring where beam may circulates for approximately 56 milliseconds in Mu2e operations.
 New WCM designs are being considered that would provide accurate intensity measurements for secondary beam during g-2 operational intensities.
 The design is based on a WCM being designed for Mu2e extraction.
 Each slice of the slow spilled Mu2e beam is approximately 2E7, which is consistent with the intensity that we would expect in the M3 line and Delivery Ring during g-2 operations.

 Beam Position Monitors (BPMs) were a key diagnostic in Antiproton Source operation providing sub-millimeter orbit information in the beam lines and Delivery Ring.
 BPMs are located at each quadrupole, providing ample coverage.
-There are 34 BPMs in the AP2 line, 28 BPMs in the AP3 line and 120 BPMs in the Delivery Ring.
+There are 34 BPMs in the AP2 line, 28 BPMs in the AP3 line and 120 BPMs in the Delivery Ring; however, it is believed that the BPMs in these areas will not be able to see the low intensity 2.515Mhz g-2 secondary beam.
 The existing BPM pick-ups in all three areas should be suitable for g-2 operation with a small amount of hardware modifications in the tunnel.
 One significant technical challenge is the BPMs in the three areas are run off of three different styles of BPM electronics.
 The AP3 line BPMs run off of the Echotek electronics mentioned in an earlier section.
 These electronics can be upgraded for g-2 operations with minimal electronics modifications.
 In contrast, the AP2 and Delivery Ring BPMs run on legacy electronics systems which are not capable of measuring 2.515MHz beam.
 These systems will be upgraded to the Echotek electronics.
 VME crates and processor boards will be repurposed from the Tevatron, and analog transition boards repurposed from the Recycler if possible to minimize the cost.
 A second technical challenge for the BPM systems is being able to measure the low secondary beam intensities expected for g-2 operations.
 Initial beam studies showed the signal will be marginal [4], though Instrumentation engineers believe modifications can be made to allow them to function at the lower intensities.
 A third technical challenge is the making one system that will work for both g-2 and Mu2e beam, when beam intensities in the M3 line and Delivery Ring will be for to five orders of magnitude different between the two experiments.